losrobbos/code-formatting-and-linting/README.md

 Remember: The final word here has the code formatter.
 The linter just SUGGESTS stuff and will not autocorrect stuff.

 It is actually nice if the linter already gives hints on wrong indentation.
-It reminds you to apply code formatting frequently at minimum before you commit the file and push it ;)
+It reminds you to apply code formatting frequently at minimum before you commit the file and push it.

 So here you have to make sure that your linting rules line up with your code formatter rules to prevent inconsistencies and confusion.